Techtonica/curriculum/writing-readable-code/writing-readable-code.md

 ### Motivation

-- Since most software engineering is done in teams, it's important that the code you write is easy for others to read.
-You will be expected to write easily-readable code as a software engineer.
+- As a software engineer, you'll work in teams where writing clear, readable code is crucial for collaboration.
-- Readable code is beneficial to everyone.
-Sometimes you may have to return to a code you wrote some time ago or perhaps another engineer might have to make updates to your code.
-You save a considerable amount of time by writing code that will be easy to read and understand.
+- Writing clear, readable code saves time and helps everyone, whether you're revisiting your own work later or another engineer is updating it.

 **Looking at an example**